Top Reasons Why You Should

 2. Food Truck Involves Relatively Low Operation Cost

-Owning a restaurant requires you to invest in expensive utilities, hire a wide range of staff including cooks, cashiers, servers, kitchen managers, cleaners, etc., and pay property tax if own the real estate.
+Owning a restaurant requires you to invest in expensive utilities, hire a wide range of staff including cooks, cashiers, servers, kitchen managers, cleaners, etc., and pay property tax if you own the real estate.
 If you fail, guess who keeps all of the attached equipment such as your exhaust hood, fire suppression system, grease traps, sinks and sanitizing systems etc...?
 In most cases, it's your landlord.

 With a food truck, you own it outright unless you get involved with one of the leasing programs that are available.
 Hence, it becomes imperative for you to generate a significant amount of revenue each and every day if you have a brick-n-mortar.